Monroe Hotel: Ownership by Thomas J. Pendergast

 Political boss Thomas J. Pendergast purchased the Monroe Hotel in 1924, and he hired Sanneman to design a two-story building adjacent to the south side of the hotel that would serve as the headquarters for his Jackson County Democratic Club.
 Pendergast operated out of the two-story building at 1908 Main until the late 1930s.
 Pendergast had a doorway installed between his second floor office and the hotel, giving him a clandestine entry point and access to the hotel's elevator.
 After Pendergast's release from prison for income tax evasion, a Federal Court ordered the doorway to be sealed and barred Pendergast from any further political activity.
 The hotel closed its doors in 1971.

 Redevelopment

-After sitting vacant for more than 30 years, renovation to the Monroe Hotel was completed in mid-2006, and the hotel is now home to 8 luxury condominiums.
+After sitting vacant for more than 30 years, renovation to the Monroe Hotel was completed in mid-2006, by the Kansas City designer Benjamin Sundermeier.
+The hotel is now home to 8 luxury condominiums.
 The condos range in size from 1,930 to 2500 sq. ft.